BloxDev-Hub/BloxDev-Hub/docs/articles/scripting/handling_events.md

 ```

 This may not be the best solution but for the sake of explaining to you what disconnect does, I think it's pretty good, disconnecting a connection when the event it's not going to be used again or similars it's a good practice, since it can avoid us to memory leaks and other weird stuff that could happen in the background; this of course it's not neccesary all the times because for example, when an instance gets destroyed, all the connections do too.

+## Memory leaks

+As we mentioned above, not disconnecting events in some cases can lead to more memory usage, or memory leaks, lets take as example the second problem mentioned above; every 1/30 seconds we are creating a new connection for the event, this is not good because we are using more memory for storing those connections and all of those stuff, now if you run some code like that, eventually you will see that, when time passes your game can increase its activity, or even experience lag spikes or poor performance, so if your game it's experiencing some of those problems you may want to look over your events and handle them better

 ## Thanks for reading